Drivers who passed a car

 Ideal for those who have never towed before, and need some time get their general driving standard to the high DVSA test standards.

-Typical amount of training required between 1 and 3 days.
+Typical amount of training required is split between 1 and 4 days.

-If you are unsure what length of course you require, then book one of our assessment drives.
+If you are unsure what length of course you require, then book one of our towing assessments.
 This will make sure you are on the right length of course.

 The B+E Driving Test

-The B+E test is conducted at a DVSA large goods vehicle driving test centre with an off road manoeuvring.
+The B+E driving test is conducted at a DVSA large goods vehicle driving test centre with an off road manoeuvring area.

-The test lasts about 90 minutes.
+The B+E driving test lasts about 90 minutes.
 A VERY HIGH standard of driving is required to pass this type of test.

-At the start of the test you are required to carry out an eye sight test.
-A few questions relating to the safety and loading of the outfit will then be asked..
+At the start of the B+E driving test you are required to carry out an eye sight test.
+A few questions relating to the safety and loading of the vehicle and trailer will then be asked..
 You then drive the outfit onto the manoeuvring area and complete the reversing exercise accurately and safely.

 You will drive in varying roads and traffic conditions including motorways where possible, complete uphill, downhill and angled starts and demonstrate a high standard of driving throughout.